-If an item is processed as a bid and requires Board approval, please make sure the request has been electronically signed off by all approvers and in the Buyers Queue six (6) weeks prior to Board meeting.
+If an item is processed as a Bid/RFP/RFQ and requires Board approval, the approved requisition should be in the Buyers Queue a minimum of six (6) weeks prior to Board meeting for a bid and a minimum of nine (9) weeks for an RFP/RFQ.
 This timeline is necessary because items that must be Board approved must be:

 - 1. Reviewed by the Director of Procurement; - 2.
 Reviewed by the Chief of Business Operations; - 3.
 Reviewed by the Superintendent's Executive Cabinet; - 4.
-Reviewed by Board Members at Board Work Session; - 5.
+Reviewed in the Procurement Committee Meeting; - 5.
+Reviewed by Board Members at Board Work Session; - 6.
 Approved by Board Members at next Board Meeting.